EricZinda/Perplexity/backlog.md

             Really blows up on this line:                 for combination in itertools.combinations(variable_assignments, combination_size):
     Performance Ideas:
-        We could stream answers from unquantified MRS to the solution groups If nobody cares about sets, don't generate them What are the real terms for "don't care" each_q(x), every_q(x) forces distributive of x
+        We could stream answers from unquantified MRS to the solution groups I don't think this will work because we need to know all of the answers for "the", for example If nobody cares about sets, don't generate them What are the real terms for "don't care" each_q(x), every_q(x) forces distributive of x